gvwilson/sdxpy/en/src/cache/index.md

 ---
 title: "A File Cache"
 syllabus:
--   Software systems often uses caches to store a subset of files in order to use less disk space.
+-   Software systems often use caches to store a subset of files in order to use less disk space.
 -   Caching systems can replace actual files with placeholders containing metadata.
 -   Object-oriented systems are often implemented in stages to break large design problems into smaller, more manageable ones.
 -   In a good design, derived classes only have to override a few (preferably none) of the methods implemented in parent classes.